StellarSand/privacy-settings/Privacy Settings/WhatsApp.md

 #### Live location
 - Check with whom you're sharing your live location and disable accordingly.

+#### Calls
+- Silence unknown callers: On

+#### Fingerprint lock
+- Unlock with fingerprint: On

+#### Advanced
+- Protect IP address in calls: On (Will reduce call quality)

 ## Storage and data

 #### Media auto-download
-- When using mobile data: Off
+- When using mobile data: Uncheck everything
-- When connected on Wi-Fi: Off
+- When connected on Wi-Fi: Uncheck everything
-- When roaming: Off
+- When roaming: Uncheck everything